Total Market Strategy

-Moving Into the Market - When the Turner Total Market Index moves from inside the Turner Band to either a bullish bias or a bearish bias, the manager of this portfolio model has the discretion to put 100% of capital to work; bull-biased investments in bull-trending markets and bear-biased investments in bear-trending markets.
+Moving Into the Market - When the slope of the Turner Total Market Index is either in a bullish trend or a bearish trend, the manager of this portfolio model has the discretion to put up to 100% of capital to work; bull-biased investments in bull-trending markets and bear-biased investments in bear-trending markets.

 Fee and Fee Structure - Clients pay a management fee to Turner Capital Investments, LLC.
-This management fee covers all management services but does not cover trade commission fees.
-This means TCI clients pay a commission to the broker for trades made in their portfolio(s) either in the form of an "Asset Based Pricing" or a "per trade" transaction fee.
-Trading fees are paid directly to the broker.
-TCI does not receive any portion of the transaction fees.
-"Asset Based Pricing" is recommended for clients with less than $1 million in any one account.
-This is currently a fee of 0.2% (annual) of the net asset value of the client account regardless of the number of trades made in the client account.
+This management fee covers all management services.
+There are no trade transaction fees.
 TCI management fees range from 1% to 2% of the net asset value of client account(s).
 The percentage rate is based, in part, on the aggregated total of an individual client's accounts being managed by TCI (see "Family Discount", below).
 One-twelfth of the fee is deducted from the client's account(s) monthly.

 Family Aggregation for Fee Assessment - When calculating the net asset value of a client's account for the purpose of determining the appropriate management fee, TCI aggregates all the client's personal accounts, plus all of the client's family accounts, such that the aggregate amount of the client plus family accounts are used to get the lowest possible management fee for the client and the family accounts.